SYSTEMS-OPERATOR/SUPER-POLE-POSITION/assets/sprites/SPRITES.md

 - `mt_fuji.png` – Mount Fuji background layer
 - `clouds.png` – parallax cloud layer

-All images are distributed as empty placeholders.
+All PNG files are zero-byte placeholders provided only to reserve the filenames.